Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Methods

-Magnetocrystalline anisotropy energies are evaluated using the MARMOT code~\cite{patrick_marmot_2022}, which takes in HUTSEPOT potentials as a starting point for its evaluation of the magnetic torques described in Section~\ref{sec:MCA_theory}.
+Magnetocrystalline anisotropy energies { and magnetic critical temperatures} are evaluated using the MARMOT code~\cite{patrick_marmot_2022}, which takes in { ferromagnetic} HUTSEPOT potentials { (frozen potential approximation)} as a starting point for its evaluation of the { Weiss fields and } magnetic torques as described in {Sections~\ref{sec:TC_theory} and} \ref{sec:MCA_theory}.
 Rather than include the effects of spin-orbit coupling in an approximate way, by adding another term to the scalar-relativistic Hamiltonian, MARMOT works in a fully relativistic setting in which spin-orbit effects are included naturally.
 We use parameters consistent with the HUTSEPOT calculations, and other relevant parameters are left at their MARMOT default values.
 This includes angular sampling of the CPA integral of $240\times40$ and an adaptive meshing scheme for Brillouin zone integrations.